A Canonical Representation of Block Matrices with Applications to Covariance and Correlation Matrices: Block Correlation Matrices

 and

-respectively, where $a_{ij}^{\#}$ is the $ij$-th element of $A^{-1}$ and $\tilde{a}_{ij}$ is the $ij$-th element of $\log A$. \end{cor} The conditions for $C$ in (\ref{eq:BlockCorrMatrix}) to be a (possibly singular) correlation matrix is that $A$ is positive semi-definite and $|\rho_{ii}|\leq1$ .
-So, Corollary \ref{cor:BlockPreservingTrans} characterizes the set of positive definite block equicorrelation matrices, where the additional requirements are that $A$ is positive definite and $|\rho_{ii}|<1$.
+respectively, where $a_{kl}^{\#}$ is the $kl$-th element of $A^{-1}$ and $\tilde{a}_{kl}$ is the $kl$-th element of $\log A$. \end{cor} For $C$ in (\ref{eq:BlockCorrMatrix}) to be a correlation matrix (possibly singular), we need that $A$ is positive semidefinite and that $|\rho_{kk}|\leq1$, and Corollary \ref{cor:BlockPreservingTrans} characterizes the set of positive definite block equicorrelation matrices.
+The additional requirements are that $A$ is positive definite and $|\rho_{kk}|<1$, $k=1,\ldots,K$.

-In this context with block correlation matrices, the expression for $A$ was previously obtained in \citet[proposition 5]{HuangYang:2010} and in \citet[theorem 3.1]{CadimaCalheirosPreto2010}.
-The focus in \citet{HuangYang:2010} was on computational issues, which might explain that their paper is overlooked in much of the literature.\footnote{We were, until recently, also unaware of the results in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}.
+In this context with block correlation matrices, the expression for $A$ was previously obtained in \citet[proposition 5]{HuangYang:2010} and in \citet[theorem 3.1]{CadimaCalheirosPreto2010}. \citet{HuangYang:2010} focused on computational issues, which might explain that their paper is overlooked in much of the literature.\footnote{We were, until recently, also unaware of the results in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}.
 An anonymous referee (on a different paper than the present one) directed us to \citet{RoustantDeville2017} and we subsequently discovered the more detailed results in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}.
 Some of their results, e.g., \citet[eq.
 6]{HuangYang:2010}, were rediscovered in \citet{RoustantDeville2017}, who do not cite \citet{HuangYang:2010} or \citet{CadimaCalheirosPreto2010}.
-In fact, none of the papers, \citet{CadimaCalheirosPreto2010}, \citet{HuangYang:2010}, \citet{EngleKelly2012}, and \citet{RoustantDeville2017} cite any of the other papers listed here.} Their results add valuable insight about the block-DECO model by \citet{EngleKelly2012}.
-For instance, their results provide a simple way to evaluate if a block matrix a positive definite (or semidefinite) correlation matrix.
-The expression for the determinant of a correlation matrix in Corollary \ref{cor:BlockPreservingTrans} is a simple implication of the eigenvalues derived in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}, whereas the expressions for the inverse and logarithmically transformed correlation matrices are new.
+In fact, none of the papers, \citet{CadimaCalheirosPreto2010}, \citet{HuangYang:2010}, \citet{EngleKelly2012}, and \citet{RoustantDeville2017} cite any of the other papers listed here.
+The results in \citet{RoustantDeville2017} appear to have been absorbed and extended in \citet{RoustantEtAl2020}.} Their results add valuable insight about the block-DECO model by \citet{EngleKelly2012}.
+For instance, their results provide a simple way to evaluate if a block correlation matrix is positive definite (or semidefinite).
+The expression for the determinant of a correlation matrix in Corollary \ref{cor:BlockPreservingTrans} is a simple implication of the eigenvalues derived in \citet{HuangYang:2010} and \citet{CadimaCalheirosPreto2010}, whereas the expressions for the inverse and logarithmically transformed correlation matrices are new, and so is our results on the preservation of block structures for certain matrix functions.